vertiond/vcoin/docs/Design.md

 #### Concurrency

-Bcoin runs in node.js, so the javascript code is limited to one thread.
+Vcoin runs in node.js, so the javascript code is limited to one thread.
 We solve this limitation by spinning up persistent worker processes for transaction verification (webworkers when in the browser).
 This ensures the blockchain and mempool do not block the master process very much.
 It also means